Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Small businesses need a social media presence, so every modern marketing strategy must have a social media component.
 Social media marketing is an excellent way to build engagement, create word-of-mouth brand awareness and tell powerful stories that help sell products.
 However, it is complex and extremely competitive.

 Your potential customers are exposed to a daily onslaught of advertisements and marketing messages.
-To cut through the noise and get noticed, brands need dedicated, innovative social media managers to create and promote excellent content to improve their social media presence
+To cut through the noise and get noticed, brands need dedicated, innovative social media managers who understand platform nuances, create compelling visual and written content, and maintain consistent brand voice to create a strong social media presence.

 A digital marketing expert will possess the analytical and social skills to identify your target audience quickly and better understand your customers’ needs.
 They’ll effectively use your social channels to get your customers’ attention and prompt them to act.
 The rest is up to you.